The History of the York Sub Aqua Club, inspired by Denis Moor

 Early Years

 In the nascent days of our club, our divers weren’t exactly trailblazers of the underwater realm, but they certainly had their share of remarkable moments.
 Picture two hardy lads, clad in woolly jumpers, venturing to a lake near Elvington for their training sessions.
 Their unconventional gear included a bucket perched atop their heads, anchored by hefty ploughshares.
-In a synchronized dance, they took turns pumping air into the bucket using a war-time stirrup pump.
+In a synchronised dance, they took turns pumping air into the bucket using a war-time stirrup pump.
 Little did they know, they were unwitting pioneers of the emergency free ascent technique—perfecting it when the bucket inevitably tipped.

 Fast-forward to 1957, and diving suits had evolved significantly.
 Our early members transitioned from the archaic frogman suits to the more sophisticated Dunlop “dry suits.”
 The elite among us even donned the French Tarzan wetsuits favoured by Jacques Cousteau’s renowned team of divers.
 For those on a budget, a made-to-measure kit was the thrifty choice, albeit assembled with a rather unappealing black adhesive.
 During a club dive at High Force in April, one unfortunate member experienced a suit malfunction in a rather delicate area—prompting a memorable outcry!